What Goalkeeper Gloves Does Jan Oblak Use?

 Disclaimer: Soccer Whizz is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk (source: Section 5).
 As an Amazon Associate I earn from qualifying purchases.
 This blog also earns small commissions from ShareASale affiliate links placed within the article.

-That’s why in this article, I’ll be looking at the specific goalkeeper gloves that Jan Oblak uses.
+In this article, I’ll be looking at the specific goalkeeper gloves that Jan Oblak uses.

 Atletico Madrid and their players certainly don’t receive as much press coverage as the traditional giants of soccer, so it’s not that easy to find out what gloves he wears due to the scarcity of such information present online.